 Of course, if you’re living in the UK or visiting, you’re entitled to free emergency health care.
 This includes any treatment at an A&E (Accident and Emergency) centre and NHS walk-in centre.
 These centres are designed for those in need after obtaining an infectious disease, or injuries through violence or torture.

 Find more information on the healthcare that is available to you when you’re moving back to the UK here.

 If you’re moving back to the UK; then you’re going to have an rough understanding of how the education system works in the UK.
 However, if you have been out of the country for more than 3-years, its worth re-educating yourself with the system in case laws or procedures have changed.

 As a UK resident (UK Passport Holder) state education is free for children and young adults aged between 5-18 years of age.

 However, higher education courses run through Universities are privately funded and require payment or “tuition fees”.

 To drive in the UK, you will need to hold a valid UK driving licence, valid car insurance and make monthly or annual tax payments for your vehicle.

 To gain a valid driving licence, you will need to book driving lessons in the local town to which you intend on moving to using a recognised driving school and ADI (Approved Driving Instructor).
 These ADI’s go through specific training to ensure that the quality of drivers on the roads in the UK remain high – increasing driver safety.

-Alternatively, if you’re a driving instructor in a different country and wish to teach here in the UK, you may need to complete a series of driving instructor training and join a driving school franchise.
+Alternatively, if you’re a driving instructor in a different country and wish to teach here in the UK, you may need to complete a driving instructor training course and consider joining a driving school franchise.

 These are often proved to be the best way to gain work quickly and gain new pupils.